 - DO wear baggier clothes so your tattoo can breathe, and so material isn’t rubbing against the piece tightly.

 - After the first “peel”, I stop using healing cream and switch to a lighter lotion.
-I use the non scented lotion about five times per day. (alway wash hands before touching tattoo)
+I use a non scented lotion about three to five times per day. (always wash hands before touching tattoo)